pshrmn/curi/examples/misc/server-rendering/README.md

   // 3.
 Wait for the initial location's response to finish router.response((response, navigation) => {
     // 4.
-Generate the HTML markup by rendering a <CuriBase> and
+Generate the HTML markup by rendering a <CuriProvider> and
     // passing it the response
     const markup = renderToString(
       <CuriProvider router={router}>